Calling the 988 Lifeline

 Consideration for joining the network is based on a number of factors.
 Our goal is to have sufficient coverage and capacity by crisis centers in the network so that callers may be routed to local crisis centers that will provide crisis intervention, information, and referral according to callers’ needs.
 Visit the Join the Network page to learn more.

-The Lifeline is made up of a national network of crisis centers.
-We encourage you to reach out to your local Lifeline-networked crisis center for volunteer or employment opportunities.
-Visit the Participate page to learn more, or visit the Our Network page to find your local center.
+The 988 Lifeline is made up of a national network of crisis centers.
+You can find a list of current network job listings here.
+For more information, you can visit the Participate page, or visit the Our Network page to find your local center.

 I'm a reporter/journalist doing a story on the 988 Lifeline.
 Who is your press contact?

-Please send all press inquiries regarding the 988 Suicide & Crisis Lifeline to Hannah Collins at [email protected]
+Please send all press inquiries regarding the 988 Suicide & Crisis Lifeline to Divendra Jaffar at [email protected].

 Fundraising and Donations